 - Don’t repeat shots.

-- Lehigh University videos should close with a Lehigh-branded bumper that includes the Lehigh logo, a title, credits and copyright information.
+- Lehigh University videos should close with a Lehigh-branded bumper that includes the Lehigh logo, a title, credits and any copyright information.
 View Lehigh-branded video assets >

 - If you plan to post your video online, be sure to provide captions and a transcript to make your video more accessible to all viewers.
 There are both free and paid services available for creating caption and transcript files for your videos.